The management of endometriosis and reducing symptoms is a journey, say these experts.

 Laparoscopy has been shown to almost double rates of pregnancy in those with mild endometriosis, and to improve the rates of fertility in women with more serious cases of the condition.

 In some cases of endometriosis with high levels of pain, if symptoms are not relieved by medical treatment or laparoscopic surgery, a doctor may recommend a hysterectomy.
-This is rare, only suitable for women who do not want future pregnancies, and where quality of life is being severely affected.
+This is rare and a last resort, only suitable for women who do not want future pregnancies, and where quality of life is being severely affected.

-During a hysterectomy, the uterus, both ovaries and fallopian tubes are removed.
+During a hysterectomy, the uterus is removed.
 This causes a surgical menopause and some women may need to take menopausal hormone therapy.

 Less common still is bowel surgery.
 This may be recommended if the endometriosis is affecting the walls of the bowel and is causing significant symptoms.
 In this instance, a specialist may want to remove a piece of the bowel.